 This Easter you should cook your hard boiled eggs in your pressure cooker.
 It’s the best way to cook hard boiled eggs.
 It’s quick, easy, your eggs will be perfectly cooked, and amazingly easy to peel.

 If you haven’t tried cooking hard boiled eggs in the pressure cooker, you’ve been missing out.
-Laura, Hip Pressure Cooking, and Heather, Healthy Family Cookin, turned me on to cooking eggs in the pressure cooker last year and I haven’t cooked them any other way since.
+Laura, Hip Pressure Cooking, and Heather, Healthy Family Cookin, turned me on to cooking eggs in the pressure cooker and I haven’t cooked them any other way since.
 Today I’m sharing an updated version of how to cook Hard Boiled Eggs for Easter in the Pressure Cooker, or any time of year.

-I only cooked 9 eggs, but if you want to cook more, the handle is removable and you could put more in the center.
-You could also put a layer of tin foil on top of the first layer of eggs and cook even more eggs.
+I only cooked 8 eggs, but if you want to cook more, the handle is removable and you could put more in the center.

 - 1 cup water

-- When timer beeps, turn off pressure cooker, use a natural pressure release for 6 minutes if using low pressure and then use a quick pressure release to release remaining pressure.
+- When timer beeps, let the pressure release naturally for 6 minutes.
+Then turn off pressure cooker and do a quick pressure release.
 When the pressure is released, carefully remove the lid.
-Remove the steamer basket with the eggs from the pressure cooking pot and plunge the basket into ice cold water to stop the cooking.
+Remove the steamer basket from the pressure cooking pot.
+Put eggs into ice cold water to cool.